da-crivelli/vibLogger/README.md

 settings.fsamp = 2048;   % sampling frequency in Hz
 settings.recording_time = 1; % time to record in seconds per block
-settings.recording_pause = 0; % time to pause in between recordings
 settings.timeout = 33;   % max acquisition time in seconds

 settings.output_folder = '20200317_Office_Tests'; %where to save the results